duswl9801/LectureMath_docs/README_annotation_tool.md

-# vid_annotation_tool
+# Video Annotation Tool
 Stand-alone version of the annotation tool from the original AccessMath repo.
+[AccessMath](https://github.com/adaniefei/AccessMath_Pose.git)

 ## Code
 This tool is tested and intended for usage with **Python 3.6+**.